Diethood » Recipes » Soups » CrockPot Chicken Enchilada Soup

 • Arrange the chicken breasts on top.

-• Cover and set on LOW for 6 hours, or until chicken is cooked through.
-OR set it on HIGH for 3 hours, or until chicken is done.
+• Cover with a lid and set on LOW for 6 hours or until the chicken is cooked through.
+You can also set it on HIGH for 3 hours or until the chicken is done.

-• Ladle soup into bowls and top with sour cream, cilantro, limes, and cheese.
+• Ladle the soup into bowls and top with sour cream, cilantro, limes, and cheese.

 • Serve.